-The macroeconomic effects on a privatization program can be shown to depend on a number of influences.
-In particular, its effects will depend on the size of the difference between the present value of the income stream generated, as public sector entities, by the enterprises to be privatized, and the value their shares will command with private sector investors.
+The macroeconomic effects on a privatization program can be shown to depend on a number of factors.
+In particular, its effects will depend on the size of the difference between the present value of the income stream generated as public sector entities by the enterprises to be privatized, and the value their shares will command with private sector investors.
 The paper refers to this difference as the public-private sector valuation differential (or valuation differential for short).
 The analysis that follows distinguishes in this regard between two cases.
 In Case I, an enterprise is worth less (or is deemed to be worth less) in the public sector than as a going concern in the private sector (the case of a negative valuation differential).
-In Case II, the enterprise has a higher value in the public than the private sector (the case of a positive valuation differential).2 The point of exact equality between public sector and private sector values is particularly interesting, since it generates an "indifference" result.

-1 The treatment of privatization proceeds is but one of many issues that arise in the interpretation of the public sector's financial operations (see Blejer and Cheasty, 1993, for further discussion).
+2The treatment of privatization proceeds is only one of a number of issues that arise in the interpretation of the public sector's financial operations (see Blejer and Cheasty (1993) for further discussion).